mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   fmt.Println(b.String()) // FooBarBaz

-  sentence := "Mark goes to the park." fmt.Println("Replace =", strings.Replace(sentence, "ar", "il", -1)) // Milk goes to the pilk.
+  sentence := "Mark goes to the park." fmt.Println(strings.Replace(sentence, "ar", "il", -1)) // Milk goes to the pilk.

   // The Replacer type provides a more powerful alternative to strings.Replace.
   // This demonstrates HTML entity escaping.